Margaret Brown: Legacy

-Brown’s fame as a Titanic survivor helped her promote the philanthropic and activism issues she felt strongly about.
+Brown's fame as a Titanic survivor helped her promote the philanthropic and activism issues she felt strongly about.
 She was concerned about the rights of workers and women, education and literacy for children, historic preservation, and commemoration of the bravery and chivalry displayed by the men aboard the Titanic.

 Avoca Lodge, known as The Molly Brown Summer House, is in southwest Denver, Colorado near Bear Creek; the home served as a summer retreat for Brown and her husband James Joseph Brown.
 It is listed on the National Register of Historic Places.
-Brown’s Denver, Colorado home has been a museum since 1971.
+Brown's Denver, Colorado, home has been a museum since 1971.
 It is called the Molly Brown House Museum.
 There is a trail marker outside it as part of the National Votes for Women Trail; the marker was stolen in November 2023, but was found later that month.

+On November 3, 1960, the Broadway musical The Unsinkable Molly Brown opened at the Winter Garden Theatre in New York City with music by Meredith Willson and book by Richard Morris.
+It starred Tammy Grimes as Molly Brown and ran for 532 performances.
+The 1964 film of the same name starred Debbie Reynolds; who was nominated for the Academy Award for Best Actress for her portrayal of Brown.

-The three-room cottage where Brown was born is now the Molly Brown Birthplace and Museum; it sat at 600 Butler Street in Hannibal, Missouri until 2024.After dealing with issues of black mold for years, on December 17, 2024 the Molly Brown Birthplace was moved to Main Street in Hannibal, across the street from the Mark Twain boyhood home.
+The three-room cottage where Brown was born is now the Molly Brown Birthplace and Museum; it sat at 600 Butler Street in Hannibal, Missouri until 2024.
+After dealing with issues of black mold for years, on December 17, 2024, the Molly Brown Birthplace was moved to Main Street in Hannibal, across the street from the Mark Twain boyhood home.

 The theme park Disneyland Paris features a 19th-century riverboat attraction, the Molly Brown Riverboat, named after her.
 In 1965, astronauts Gus Grissom and John Young named their Gemini spacecraft Molly Brown in her honor.

 In 1985, Brown was inducted into the Colorado Women's Hall of Fame.